EMove Touring Review

 EMove Touring vs EMove Cruiser

-In a way, the two most popular EMove models are not in competition with each other, as they both serve different audiences.
+The two popular EMove models, Touring and Cruiser, are not in competition with each other, as they both serve different audiences.

 EMove Touring vs Ninebot Max